mozey/ts/store/README.md

 ```

 **TODO**
+- Why is component styling applied for `App.vue`,
+but not for `HelloWorld.`, `ShoppingCart.vue`, etc?
 - Complete AGNS SDK
 - Make vuecart components use AGNS
-- Extract component styling to a global stylesheet,
-see TODO in`app-vuecart.scss`